WordPress/gutenberg/docs/designers-developers/developers/data/data-core-editor.md

 *Parameters*

+ * data: The data for the action.
- * previousPost: The previous post prior to update.
+ * data.previousPost: The previous post prior to update.
- * post: The new post after update
+ * data.post: The new post after update
- * isRevision: Whether the post is a revision or not.
+ * data.isRevision: Whether the post is a revision or not.
- * options: Options passed through from the original action dispatch.
+ * data.options: Options passed through from the original action dispatch.
- * postType: The post type object.
+ * data.postType: The post type object.

 ### __experimentalRequestPostUpdateFailure